maxgio92/yap/README.md

+# Yap

-# Yet Another Profiler
+Yet Another Profiler written in Go and eBPF

 > This project is in **development** phase.

-This is yet another low-overhead kernel-assisted sampling-based CPU time continuous profile.
+This is a low-overhead kernel-assisted sampling-based CPU time continuous profile.
 It does not need instrumentation in the profiled binary.

 A simple sampling eBPF program attached to a timer collects:
 - stack traces